Punisher Kills the Marvel Universe: Plot

 Frank Castle becomes an officer in the NYPD SWAT team after leaving the U.S. Marine Corps.
 Rather than falling victim to a gangland slaying, Castle's wife and children are instead killed when caught in the middle of a battle between the Avengers, the X-Men, and a group of Brood and other aliens in Central Park.
 Castle arrives to find his family dead, and Daredevil berating Cyclops and Captain America for their carelessness.

 As Castle grieves, none of the heroes are willing to admit their fault in the deaths, until finally Cyclops attempts to apologize.
-Enraged, Castle opens fire on the assembled heroes, killing Cyclops, Hawkeye, and Shadowcat.
-He is then attacked and wounded by Wolverine, and only survives due to the intervention of Colossus.
+Enraged, Castle opens fire on the assembled heroes, killing Cyclops, Hawkeye, Shadowcat, and Jubilee.
+Castle is attacked and wounded by Wolverine, and only survives due to the intervention of Colossus.

-After recovering from his injuries, Castle is put on trial for triple-homicide.
-His attorney is Matt Murdock, who recognizes Castle as the man who rescued him from a gang of ruffians when they were both boys (the two characters did not know each other as children in the normal Marvel universe).
+After recovering from his injuries, Castle is put on trial for homicide.
+His attorney is Matt Murdock, who recognizes Castle as the man who rescued him from a gang of ruffians when they were young.
 Despite Murdock's defense, Castle is sentenced to life imprisonment.

 When the prison van taking him to jail stops, Castle finds himself at the mountain mansion of a rich but hideously disfigured old man named Kesselring.
 Kesselring introduces Castle to his associates, other disfigured and brain-damaged individuals, who reveal that they were maimed in the crossfire of superhero/supervillain battles.
 They will provide Castle with all the resources he will need if he will destroy every superhuman on earth.
 Thirsting for revenge, Castle agrees and becomes the Punisher.

 With the help of Microchip, a former member of the US Air Force whose legs were pulled off by Doctor Octopus, the Punisher sets about his mission.
 He begins by trapping Spider-Man and Venom in the sewers and killing them while they are fighting one another.
 The Hulk is killed after his latest rampage, while his alter-ego Bruce Banner is recovering in an alleyway, located by Castle using a dart-gun tracking transmitter.